-Subsequently, more examination preparation courses were established and the offer was expanded within the company to managers from various departments based at several in-house locations.
+Subsequently, more examination preparation courses were established and the company expanded their support to other managers from various departments.
 Course times were shortened to 1.5 hours per week and lengthened to two years.
 Students continued to obtain successful results.

 Case Study 2

 When a well-established Swiss family-owned business known for its entrepreneurialism was sold to a larger international French family-owned company, the English language became an important communication tool during and after the acquisition.
 It was at this time, the decision to offer English lessons to staff members was made.